Guantánamo Bay: History

-After the Cuban Revolution of 1953–1959, United States President Dwight D. Eisenhower insisted that the status of the base remain unchanged, despite the objections of Fidel Castro.
+After the Cuban Revolution of 1953–1959, United States president Dwight D. Eisenhower insisted that the status of the base remain unchanged, despite the objections of Fidel Castro.
 Since then, the Cuban government has cashed only one of the rent cheques from the U.S. government, and even then, according to Castro, only because of "confusion" in the early days of the Cuban revolution.
 The remaining uncashed cheques, made out to "Treasurer General of the Republic" (a title that ceased to exist after the revolution), were kept in Castro's office, stuffed into a desk drawer.

 In the 1990s, the United States used Guantanamo Bay as a processing center for asylum-seekers and as a camp for HIV-positive refugees.
 Over a period of six months, the US interned over 30,000 Haitian refugees in Guantanamo, while another 30,000 fled to the Dominican Republic.
 Eventually, the US admitted 10,747 of the Haitians to refugee status in the United States.
 Most of the refugees were housed in a tent city on the re-purposed airstrip that would later be used to house the complex used for the Guantanamo military commissions.
 The refugees who represented discipline or security problems were held on the site that later became Camp XRay, the initial site of the Guantanamo Bay detention camp.
 In August 1994, rioting broke out in the detention camps and 20 U.S. military police and 45 Haitians were injured.

 Since 2002, the base has included detention of individuals deemed of risk to United States national security.
-In 2009, the U.S. President, Barack Obama, gave orders for the detention camp to close by January 22, 2010.
-As of 2021, it remains open due to a congressional refusal of funds for its closure.
+In 2009, the U.S. president, Barack Obama, gave orders for the detention camp to close by January 22, 2010.
+But by the end of his presidency, it remained open due to a congressional refusal of funds for its closure.
+Eric Lewis (Chairman of Reprieve US and legal representative for Guantanamo detainees) writes that as of 2026, fifteen men remain at Guantanamo to this day.
+Nine have been charged in military commissions; two have been convicted, one at trial and one through a plea.

 Alfred-Maurice de Zayas has argued that the 1903 lease agreement was imposed on Cuba under duress and was a treaty between unequals, no longer compatible with modern international law, and voidable ex nunc.
 He makes six suggestions for a peaceful settlement, including following the procedure outlined in the Vienna Convention on the Law of Treaties.
 However, Article 4 of the Vienna Convention states that its provisions do not apply to past treaties retroactively.

-In January 2025, U.S. President Donald Trump, said the US would send to and detain migrants in the base, resuming a practice that the US had employed at Guantanamo Bay previously over decades for migrants intercepted at sea.
+In January 2025, U.S. president Donald Trump, said the US would send to and detain migrants in the base, resuming a practice that the US had employed at Guantanamo Bay previously over decades for migrants intercepted at sea.